-1. Importance and/or relevance and applicability of the proposed project: This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, Federal, regional, state, or local activities.
-For the 2014/2015 RSA program, provide a clear definition of the problem, need, issue, or hypothesis to be addressed.
+1. Importance and/or relevance and applicability of the proposed project: This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to Council, NOAA, Federal, regional, state, or local activities.
+For the 2015 RSA program, provide a clear definition of the problem, need, issue, or hypothesis to be addressed.
 The proposal should describe its relevance to RSA program priorities and detail how the data gathered from the research will be used to enhance the understanding of the fishery resource or contribute to the body of information on which management decisions are made.
 If not directly related to priorities listed in this solicitation, provide justification why the proposed project should be considered.
 (25 points)

-2. Technical/scientific merit: This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
-Special emphasis shall be given to proposals that foster and improve cooperative interactions with NMFS.
+- 2. Technical/scientific merit: This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
+Special emphasis will be given to proposals that foster and improve cooperative interactions with NMFS.
 A clear definition of the approach to be used including description of field work, theoretical studies, and laboratory analysis to support the proposed research is important.
-Activities that take place over a wider versus narrower geographical range, where appropriate, are preferred.
-(25 points)

-3. Overall qualifications of the project: This criterion assesses whether the applicant, and team members, possess the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
-This includes demonstration of support, cooperation and/or collaboration with the fishing industry, and qualifications/experience of project participants.
+The application must include a description of how all collected data will be provided to the NEFSC for future access and archiving purposes.
+The applicant should consult with ACCSP or NEFSC Division of Data Management Services for formatting guidance.
+(25 points) - 3.
+Overall qualifications of the project: This criterion assesses whether the applicant, and team members, possess the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
+This includes demonstration of support, cooperation and/or collaboration with the fishing industry, qualifications/experience of project participants.
 Where appropriate, unified versus separate stand-alone proposals on related projects involving multiple principal investigators are preferred.
 For proposals involving multiple vessels harvesting RSA, special attention will be given to specification of safeguards to ensure that the authorized RSA allocation will not be exceeded.
-(15 points)

-4. Project costs: This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
+(15 points) - 4.
+Project costs: This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
 Cost-effectiveness of the project is considered.
+The anticipated revenue from the RSA should be commensurate with estimated project costs, and generally should not exceed 2.5 times the cost of the associated research.
 Economic and budget projections should be quantified, to the extent possible.
 Where appropriate, use of existing equipment (fishing gear) is preferred versus acquisition of new equipment.
-(25 points)

-5. Outreach and education: This criterion assesses whether the project involves a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
-This includes identification of anticipated benefits, potential users, likelihood of success, and methods of disseminating results.
-Where appropriate, data generated from the research must be formatted in a manner consistent with NMFS and the Atlantic Coastal Cooperative Statistics Program (ACCSP) databases.
-A copy of this format is available from NMFS.
+(25 points) - 5.
+Outreach and education: This criterion assesses whether the project involves a focused and effective education and outreach strategy.
+To enhance the educational benefits of the RSA program, it is encouraged to include support of, as appropriate, undergraduate or graduate students as part of the research program.
+All students supported by RSA grants should be listed and curriculum vitea provided.
+Outreach activities should include an outreach plan, identification of anticipated benefits, potential users, likelihood of success, and methods of broadly disseminating research results.
 (10 points)